skykeefe505-max/NyxOS/README.md

 - The session shuts down successfully.

 There is no virtual file system.
 All persistent application data is stored under `datasets` in `fs.fs`.

+## Host Network Commands

+Network commands use the host operating system and network stack. `resolve` uses Python DNS resolution, while `ping` invokes the host `ping` executable without a shell.
+Targets are passed as arguments, so shell syntax is not interpreted.